IcaroAugusto/array-extras/README.md

-# Node.js Array Extra functions
+# Node.js Array Extra methods

-Those are some extra functions for the Array prototype in nodejs.
+Those are some extra methods for the Array prototype in nodejs.
-I will add to it any functions that I find useful, but that are not implemented by default.
+I will add to it any methods that I find useful, but that are not implemented by default.

 ## Installing

 `npm install array-extras`

-## Implemented functions
+## Implemented methods

 * `Array.prototype.sample = function()`
   * Returns a random element from the array